eddiethedean/sparkforge/docs/hello_world.rst

 Prerequisites
 -------------

-- Python 3.8+ with SparkForge installed
+- Python 3.8+ with PipelineBuilder installed
 - Basic understanding of Python

 Setup and Imports